 There is a lot of advice that can be found about marriage and how to keep a healthy relationship.
 Most of that information has great tips to abide by, for sure.
-But there has been one thing in Ryan and I’s marriage that I know makes a huge difference for us.
+But there has been one thing in our marriage that I know makes a huge difference for us.
 I am sure it would make a big difference for others too.
 Now you are going to have to hear me out on this.
 I’m sure some of you will read this and immediately say, “That won’t work for us.”
 For very few of you it literally can’t work.
 For others you are just not willing to make sacrifices.
 All I am asking is that you hear me out.

 If you could or would figure out a way to do this one thing there are many benefits:

 – You and your husband could be spending an hour or more (probably more, but I’m being conservative here) together each day.